jtoddy/cosmosim/README.md

 ```
 ## Example

-Cosmosim can model interactions between hundreds of objects:
+Cosmosim can model interactions between hundreds of objects.

+Create a cloud of planets:

 ```python
 from cosmosim.core.universe import Universe